ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-17-aws-advanced-networking.md

 Not redundant; add failover DX or failover VPN as mitigation. _Link Aggregation Groups (LAG)_ can aggregate up to 4 connections in an active-active configuration.
 Links in an LAG must be dedicated, have the same bandwidth, and terminate at the same DX endpoint.

 Use a _Direct Connect Gateway_ to connect to one or more VPC, inter or intra region using Private VIF.
-Use the SiteLink feature of the Direct Connect Gateway to route data via DX to multiple DX connected on-prem locations bypassing AWS regions - essentially using the AWS network as backhaul network.
+Use the _Direct Connect SiteLink_ feature of the Direct Connect Gateway to route data via DX to multiple DX connected on-prem locations bypassing AWS regions - essentially using the AWS network as backhaul network.

 Direct Connect uses BGP and an Autonomous System Number (ASN) and IP prefixes.